BIGJRA/BIGJRA.github.io/reborn.md

 Inside the top house you can get a *Relic Vase*, 2 *Exp.
 Candy XL*, and the *Primarium-Z*.
 Hidden here also are a *Purple Shard* and an *Ultra Potion*.
 Returning to the surface in the main part of the underwater section will lead you to a hidden *Weakness Policy* on the island.

-Return to the spot with the swimmer and the Corin Rouge faker, then make your way west (to the south is Azurine Island, which I'll cover later on).
+Return to the spot with the swimmer, then make your way west (to the south is Azurine Island, which I'll cover later on).
 Once you hit a wall, a little bit down you'll see another strip of sand that you can land on.

 Grab the hidden *Carbos* here and surf down and left.
 Before diving down, go to the left onto another sandy island to get a hidden *X Speed* and *Elixir*.
 At the top left corner is another 2-by-2 dive spot, so go down here to get a hidden *Super Repel* and *TM16 Light Screen*.